-Tony McCoy was cast in the male lead role, primarily because his father, Arizona entrepreneur Donald E. McCoy, was the owner of Packing Service Corp. (a meat packing concern), and was a major investor in the film, and insisted that son Tony get the lead role.
+Tony McCoy was cast in the male lead role, primarily because his father, Arizona entrepreneur Donald E. McCoy, was the owner of Packing Service Corp. (a meat packing concern), and a major investor in the film, and insisted that son Tony get the lead role.
 SInce he was providing the money, Tony got the role.

 Contrary to popular legend, Bela Lugosi cannot be seen fighting the rubber octopus in the sump (filmed in Griffith Park).
 Close examination of the scene reveals a stunt double doing battle.
 In fact, all the shots of Vornoff carrying Janet through the brush and moving down the hill, reveal a stunt double for Lugosi.
 Even the real close-ups of Lugosi during these sequences appear to have been shot on a stage with black backing.

 The film uses both stock footage of a real octopus and a fake, rubber octopus in scenes where "the monster" interacts with actors.
 It is widely believed this is a prop from the film Wake of the Red Witch (1948).
 Contradictory accounts claim that Edward D. Wood Jr. either stole or rented the prop from Republic Pictures, which produced the earlier film.